-Oversummer flow and survival study
+Oversummer flow and coho survival

-CA Sea Grant is conducting a study to correlate flow and environmental conditions with oversummer survival of juvenile coho, through a collaboration known as the Russian River Coho Water Resources Partnership.
-The Partnership, formed in 2009, is working to improve streamflow for fish and water supply reliability for landowners in five Russian River tributaries deemed critical to coho salmon recovery.
+Since 2010, California Sea Grant has conducted a study to correlate flow and environmental conditions with oversummer survival of juvenile coho, through a collaboration known as the Russian River Coho Water Resources Partnership.
+The Partnership, formed in 2009, is working to improve streamflow for fish and water supply reliability for landowners in Russian River tributaries critical to coho salmon recovery.